 One of the things our DMTs (Disease-Modifying Treatments) aim to do is slow brain atrophy.
 So here’s another reason to stay on them.

 Currently, there is no recognized way to reverse brain atrophy.
 So once it is gone, it is gone.
-So do your best to resist!
+Do your best to resist!